smashwilson/azurefire/about.md

   feature: texture-nevada-road.jpg
 ---

-I'm **Ash Wilson**, a Developer Support Engineer at [Rackspace](http://rackspace.com/).
-Basically, that means that I help people build awesome things, build awesome things of my own, and provide support for Rackspace SDKs and APIs.
+I'm **Ash Wilson**, a software developer at [Rackspace](http://rackspace.com/).
+Basically, I help people build awesome things, build awesome things of my own, and provide support for Rackspace SDKs and APIs.

 I have particular interests in: